 - Players from 2016 World Cup of Hockey: 3

 Switzerland’s Top-Heavy Offense

 While not the deepest offensive unit in the tournament, Switzerland does have some interesting talent up front.
 Timo Meier, Nico Hischier, and Kevin Fiala represent a skilled top line capable of matching up against the world’s best.
 Add Nino Niederreiter to the three forwards mentioned above and you have a sneaky good top power play unit with Roman Josi likely patrolling the blue line.
-Additionally, Denis Malgin and Sven Andrighetto could be players to watch in smaller roles.
+Additionally, Philipp Kurashev and Pius Suter could be players to watch in smaller roles.

 Apart from the NHLers, Switzerland has a deep pool of forwards from their own professional league.
-Gaetan Haas, Simon Moser, and Pius Suter can bring it in the NLA and should be able to hold their own in the international tournament.
+Denis Hollenstein and Andres Ambuhl can bring it in the NLA and should be able to hold their own in the international tournament.
 Plus, they have the advantage of skating regularly on an Olympic-sized rink, which is wider than a traditional NHL rink.

 Overall, if Switzerland plays a disciplined, controlled game, then they can compete with most countries at the Olympics.
 They’re not going to win with just their offense – Switzerland will need solid team defense from everyone on the ice to keep pace with the world’s best.

 Switzerland’s blue line figures to be led by Norris Trophy-caliber defenseman and respected leader Roman Josi.
 When skating with the Nashville Predators, Josi is used in all situations and frequently joins the rush.
 His play should translate well to Olympic competition, where he can use the larger rink size and elite mobility to his advantage.